yikster/py-dreambooth/README.md

 ## 🏃‍♀️ Tutorials
 - - -
-* Take a look at the [01-local-tutorial.ipynb](ipynb/01-local-tutorial.ipynb) file to learn how to get it running on your local *Jupyter Notebook* (including *SageMaker Studio Lab* or *Google Colab*).
+* Take a look at the [01-local-tutorial.ipynb](ipynb/01-local-tutorial.ipynb) file to learn how to get it running on your local *Jupyter Notebook*.
-* If you're interested in running it with an AWS cloud resources, take a look at the [02-aws-tutorial.ipynb](ipynb/02-aws-tutorial.ipynb) file.
+* If you're interested in running it with AWS cloud resources, take a look at the [02-aws-tutorial.ipynb](ipynb/02-aws-tutorial.ipynb) file.
+* Or, get started right away with the [*Google Colab Notebook*](https://colab.research.google.com/drive/1jIv8210dOFLWXAL8gP3SpMQcLHmSHlVS?usp=sharing) here!

 ## 📚 Documentation
 - - -